 Online lessons can be invaluable if one lives at a distance from their teacher.
 Since 2009, Skype has enabled me to continue studying with my teachers in New York, Edna Golandsky and John Bloomfield.
 Through online learning, I can also present my students for feedback on my teaching.
-Online delivery also allows me to teach interstate, regional and international students, whether they be in Kingaroy, Mexico, or Singapore.
+Online delivery also allows me to teach interstate, regional and international students, whether they be in outback Queensland, Mexico, or Singapore.
 Although I find online lessons to be an incredibly helpful tool, there are undeniable limitations, including restricted vision and imperfect sound quality, although the sound improves with every update.
 Another drawback is not being able to guide the student through touch, an essential component in learning the Taubman Approach, particularly in the early stages.
 Nevertheless, online lessons can be invaluable.

 In this article, I will share what I recommend for successfully navigating Skype or Zoom lessons, including the necessary equipment and preparation.
 Please take the time to read and follow these instructions beforehand to avoid wasted time for both of us during the lesson.
+NB The recommendations below are largely for interstate / international students who regularly have long-term online lessons.

 Ideal Equipment and Setup

 First, access to high speed internet is essential, otherwise the screen may pixelate or freeze.
 Second, two cameras are ideal to facilitate multiple perspectives.
 For you to be able to have the best online learning experience, I have my laptop computer with an inbuilt camera placed on a chair at the side of the piano.
 Additionally, I have a webcam positioned overhead, attached to a microphone stand with a boom arm (a clip, blu-tac or rubber bands work well).
-The Sound King is one possibility to consider.
-I use a Logitech 720p Webcam Pro 9000, but there are many others on the market (both pictured below).
+The Sound King boom stand below is one possibility to consider.
+I use a Logitech 720p Webcam Pro 9000, but there are many others on the market.
 Please have the camera in front of you, rather than behind, otherwise the teacher will only see the back of your head instead of your hands on the keys.

 I extend the mic boom so that the camera is about an octave higher than middle C, so that the view is straight down over the hands, rather than on the side with some fingers obscured.
 Notice that the leg of the mic boom is flush against the piano, with the stand aligned against the low keys, rather than against the edge of the piano.